morganderek/recursivechat/README.md

 # README for ChatGPT Automation Python Application
 ## Overview
-This Python application leverages the PyQt6 framework to create a GUI application that automates the process of using ChatGPT models to process Excel and CSV files recursively.
+This Python application automates the process of using ChatGPT models to process Excel and CSV files recursively.
 The application reads input data, sends it to a specified ChatGPT model, and saves the structured outputs to a user-defined file.
+User input is collected using PyQt6 to create a GUI application.

 ## Features
 GUI Setup: Fully interactive GUI for easy operation.